 Chiang Dao is home to the largest number of ethnic minorities (hill tribe communities) in Thailand.
 You can visit all of the hill tribes in Chiang Dao independently or with a guide.
-You will find Karen, Lahu, Lisu, Akha, Hmong, Palong and Yao people living here.
+You will find White Karen, Lahu, Lisu, Akha, Hmong, Palong and Yao people living here.

 Wildlife in Chiang Dao?